A Diameter-Revealing Proof of the Bondy-Lov\'asz Lemma

 To complete the proof, it remains to verify the claim that every vertex $v$ that was reattached during this process was a leaf at the time of detachment.
 We implicitly use induction on the number of iterations of the algorithm.

-In an iteration of the first loop, suppose $v_i$ was not a leaf.
-Let $v_j$ be its arbitrary child.
-Observe that $v_j\notin S_k$, since $v_i\notin S_k$, $S_k$ is a connected tree, and $S_k$ is contained in all the spanning trees.
-Suppose $j>i$; then $v_j$ has not been considered by the algorithm yet and therefore its parent in $T_k$ also is $v_i$.
+In an iteration of the first loop, suppose $v_i$ gets reattached but was not a leaf.
+Let $v_j$ be its arbitrary child in the tree before the reattachment.
+Observe that $v_j\notin S_k$, since $v_i\notin S_k$ and $S_k$ is a connected subtree contained in all the spanning trees.
+Suppose $j>i$; then $v_j$ has not been considered by the algorithm yet and therefore its parent in the initial tree $T_k$ also is $v_i$.
 Since $v_i\neq a$, $v_j\neq v_n$.
-Since $v_j\notin S_k$, from the definition of $T_k$, $v_i$ is the highest-numbered neighbor of $v_j$: $i>j$, leading to contradiction.
-Now suppose $i>j$; then $v_j\in\bar S_k$ has already been reattached by the algorithm to its lowest-numbered neighbor: $i<j$, yielding contradiction again.
+Since $v_j\notin S_k$, from the definition of $T_k$, $v_i$ is the highest-numbered neighbor of $v_j$.
+This implies $i>j$, leading to contradiction.
+Now suppose $i>j$; then $v_j\notin S_k$ must have already been reattached by the algorithm to its lowest-numbered neighbor.
+This implies $i<j$, yielding contradiction again.

-In the second loop, reattachments are undone in the exactly opposite order, except for $v^*_k$; thus, if $v$ is not a leaf in an iteration of the second loop, the only possibility is because $v^*_k$ is its child.
-However, $u^*_k$, the new parent of $v^*_k$, is in $S_k$, whereas $v\in\bar S_k$. \end{proof}
+In the second loop, reattachments are undone in the exactly opposite order, except for $v^*_k$; thus, if $v$ is not a leaf in an iteration of the second loop, the only possibility is when $v^*_k$ is its child.
+However, $u^*_k$, the new parent of $v^*_k$, is in $S_k$, whereas $v\notin S_k$.